yktoo/yktoo.com/content/blog/0278/index.en.md

 The control board, which carries the DC socket, an HDMI input etc., is connected to the panel controller via a flat cable of about four centimetres width.

-The mirror (dimensions 50×140 cm) is hanging on the meter cupboard's (//meterkast//) door made of wafer-board.
+The mirror (dimensions 50×140 cm) is hanging on the meter cupboard's ({{< fl "meterkast" >}}) door made of wafer-board.
 My intention was to mount the LED panel *on the front side* of the door (behind the mirror) and the control unit on the inner side, and lead the flat connection cable through an appropriately sized slit in the door.

-So let's start off with a pristine //meterkast// door:
+So let's start off with a pristine {{< fl "meterkast" >}} door:
 ![](img:3.bp.blogspot.com/-rPQJ9VY4DB0/Vyc8sa-LvOI/AAAAAAAAl7Y/v_2l81CE7_MOHjWKo3fn4UuL-XUO83HvgCKgB/s1600/dsc02102.picasaweb.jpg:a "Meter cupboard a.k.a. meterkast.")

 Drill a few holes for panel mount screws and cut a cable slit: